Skip to Content

 This hormone causes the eyes to swell and the heartbeat to quicken.
 Additionally, for energy, it triggers the liver to release more sugar into the blood.

-Dopamine, a chemical found in the pleasure center of the brain, is affected by caffeine levels.
+Dopamine, a chemical found in the pleasure centre of the brain, is affected by caffeine levels.
 You experience all of these bodily reactions as having more energy.

 Can Energy Drinks Make You Hyper?